MingruiRayZhang/MingruiRayZhang.github.io/_pages/about.md

-I am currently pursuing my fourth year of doctoral studies in the Information Systems and Operations Management Department at the Michael G. Foster School of Business, University of Washington.
+Currently, I am in my fourth year of doctoral studies within the Information Systems and Operations Management Department at the Michael G. Foster School of Business, University of Washington.
 I am fortunate to have the guidance of [Professor Yong Tan](https://foster.uw.edu/faculty-research/directory/yong-tan/) and [Professor Shi Chen](https://foster.uw.edu/faculty-research/directory/shi-chen/) in my research endeavors.
 My areas of interest include Retail Platforms, Online Reviews, Consumer Behaviors, and Crowdfunding.

 Before joining the Foster School of Business, I achieved a Master of Arts degree in Economics from Columbia University.
 Additionally, I hold Bachelor of Science degrees in both Mathematics and Economics from the University of Illinois at Urbana-Champaign.